-Here are a few important points to keep in mind when building a model using the FRAM and the FMV.
+Here are a few important points to keep in mind when building a model using the FRAM.
 The FRAM is a method that helps you to develop a model or a representation of how something happens or could happen.
 This model or representation can in turn be used to understand a phenomenon.
-The FRAM does not provide an analysis of what happens or could happen, nor an explanation of it and certainly not an explanation in terms of causes.
+FRAM does not provide an analysis of what happens or could happen, nor an explanation of it and certainly not an explanation in terms of causes.

 - Where to begin: A FRAM analysis can in principle begin with any function.
 The analysis will show the need for other functions to be included, i.e., functions that are coupled or linked through the six aspects. - Level of description: There is no single, correct level of description.
-A FRAM model will typically include functions described on different levels. - Foreground background: Functions are pragmatically labelled as being either foreground or background functions.
-Background functions can be seen as constituting the boundaries of a model. - Level of detail: If there can be significant variability in a foreground function, then it is possible to go deeper into the analysis of that function, and possibly break it down into sub-functions. - System boundary stop rule: The analysis may go beyond the boundaries of the system as initially defined.
+A FRAM model will typically comprise functions described on different levels. - Foreground background: Functions are pragmatically labelled as being either foreground or background functions.
+The FMV will take care of that. - Level of detail: If there can be significant variability in a foreground function, then it is possible to go deeper into the analysis of that function, and possibly break it down into subfunctions. - System boundary stop rule: The analysis may go beyond the boundaries of the system as initially defined.
 (Indeed, most systems have boundaries that are based on how they are structured rather than on how they function.)
-The expansion of a FRAM model stops when it reaches a background function.
 If some background function can vary and thereby affect foreground functions "inside" the system, then it should be considered a foreground function.